minershive/hiveon-kb/faq/billing_in_hive_os/discounts_bonuses.md

 ---
-title: Discounts and Bonuses
+title: Discounts and bonuses
 parent_category: FAQ
 category: Billing in Hive OS
 ---
-# Discounts and Bonuses: How to Pay Less

->Please note, that all current discount plans can be viewed on the <a href="https://hiveos.farm/pricing/">pricing page</a>.
+Please note, that all current discount plans can be viewed on the <a href="https://hiveos.farm/pricing/">pricing page</a>.

 ### Discounts for the number of Workers
 If you have a large number of workers, you can count on a discount from us.
 This is how it works: